Please enable JavaScript in your browser to use this page.

 Recommendations for design

-During 2023/24 we have reviewed the ideas put forward during previous engagements against a range of criteria.
-This work, conducted with ward councillors, has resulted in a shortlist of measures that we believe will bring most benefit to the community alongside a consideration of costs and technical feasibility.
+During 2023/24 we reviewed the ideas put forward during previous engagements against a range of criteria.
+This work, conducted with ward councillors, resulted in a shortlist of measures that we believe will bring most benefit to the community alongside a consideration of costs and technical feasibility.

-Lower Lansdown experimental trials 2024 to 2025
+Lower Lansdown and The Circus experimental trials 2024 to 2025

 • A through-traffic restriction on Catharine Place